Guatemala Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Guatemala, a passport valid for at least six months is required by all nationals referred to in the chart above except US nationals, who only require a passport valid for the duration of their stay.
+To enter Guatemala, a passport valid for at least six months is required by all nationals referred to in the chart above.

 Guatemala is party to the Central America Border Control Agreement (CA-4).